heranihacker/Linux-day-1/README.md

-#My Linux Command Experience
+My Linux Command Experience
-Overview: b
+Overview
 This section showcases my familiarity with basic Linux commands used for navigating and managing files.

 Key Commands
 pwd: Prints the current working directory, helping me know where I am in the filesystem.
 ls: Lists all files and directories in the current directory, allowing me to view the contents quickly.
 cd: Changes the current directory, enabling navigation through the filesystem.
 Example Workflow
-Use pwd to check my current location: pwd
+Use pwd to check my current location:

+Copy
+pwd
 List files with ls:

+Copy
 ls
-Navigate to the Desktop using cd: cd Desktop.
+Navigate to the Desktop using cd:

+Copy
+cd Desktop
+Conclusion
-Conclusion:These commands form the foundation of my Linux skills, allowing me to efficiently navigate and manage files in a Unix-like environment.
+These commands form the foundation of my Linux skills, allowing me to efficiently navigate and manage files in a Unix-like environment.